 The answer may be different for everyone!
 While the minimum education required for a teaching career path is typically a bachelor’s degree, some states may require teachers to pursue additional education and professional development.
-In some cases, it may be necessary to earn a master’s degree in order to continue your teaching career path or qualify for licensure.
+Per the Bureau of Labor Statistics (BLS), in some cases, it may be necessary to earn a master’s degree in order to continue your teaching career path or qualify for licensure.
 Check your state’s requirements to be sure.

 Here are a few online education graduate programs you may encounter: